 Whether you are a content writer, designer, or developer, if you have joined the freelance economy and are enjoying the flexibility and steady work low, there are some other differences between freelancing and that 9-to-5 job that need your careful attention.
 The biggest area to ensure you get right involves taxes.
 After all, you don’t want to end up with an audit by the IRS, something that seems to commonly impact the freelance and small business community.

-- As a freelancer, you are classified as an independent contractor by the IRS, which means that you are taxed on your net self-employment income (gross receipts minus any business expenses you can deduct).
-Your customers or clients will pay you a gross sum and never take any taxes out like would happen if you were an employee.
+As a freelancer, you are classified as an independent contractor by the IRS.
+That means that you are taxed on your net self-employment income (gross receipts minus any business expenses you can deduct).
+Your customers or clients will pay you a gross sum and never take any out like would happen if you were an employee.

-- The net amount is taxed for regular federal income tax, which now ranges between 10% and 39.6%, and then again at a 15.3% self-employment tax rate.
+The net amount is taxed for regular federal income tax.
+Right now it ranges between 10% and 39.6%, and then again at a 15.3% self-employment tax rate.
 Once earnings reach $118,500, this self-employment tax caps out.

-- Once you become accustomed to this new way of looking at your income and taxes, you can focus on a strategy that will optimize depreciation and deduction as well as create a retirement plan that offsets some of the tax burden.
+First, become accustomed to this new way of looking at your income and taxes.
+Afterward, you can focus on a strategy that will optimize depreciation and deduction.
+Also create a retirement plan that offsets some of the tax burden.
 To ensure you have a good strategy, rely on a scalable accounting software system that fits your business size and budget to help you prepare the necessary financial documents for tax purposes and ensure you are on top of your income and tax burden for the year.
 For example, using an online invoicing system can also help to track your revenue so you can gauge just how much you may owe for taxable year.

 The aforementioned tax tips apply for a sole proprietorship.
 If you have established your freelance business as an LLC or a C-Corp or S-Corp, your tax tips will be considerably different.
 These are recommendations based on another freelancer’s experience and should not be construed as professional tax advice.
 The best option is to consult a Certified Public Accountant (CPA) to ensure you have the most accurate tax advice possible.
 They can also provide more specifics based on your personal situation and type of freelance business.